Garsojamec/JordanCurve/drafted_notes.md

 (Top, Bottom) with equivalence relation making equivalent fractions equal (2,4) is equal to (-1,-2)
 ### Reals
-I wanna use dedekind cuts.
-A cut for real number 2 is defined to be the set of all Let R be the set of all dedekind cuts of Q.
+A cut r is defined to be the set of all quotients that are less than quotient (r,1).
+Let R be the set of all dedekind cuts of quotients.
 ### Topology
 Set of open sets. (do we need open balls?)
 ### Topological Space
+(R,O)
-(R,O) R is underlying set, O is topology
+R is underlying set, O is topology
 ### Cartesian Product
+Set of all possible ordered pairs for two different sets.
+### Function
+Subset of cartesian product such that its a function.
 ### Continuity
+Go backwards through the function and you get an open ball.
-### Separation & Connectedness
+### Separated
 Let $X$ be a topological space.
 A $\bold{separation}$ of $X$ is a pair $U,V$ of disjoint nonempty subsets of $X$ whose uninon is $X$.
+### Connected
 The space $X$ is said to be $\bold{connected}$ if there does not exist a separation of $X$.

-### Componnents
+### Component
 Given $X$, define an equivalence relation on $X$ by setting $x ~ y$ if there is a connected subspace of $X$ containing both $x$ and $y$.
 The equivalence classes are called the $\bold{components}$ ( or the "connected components") of $X$.
 ### JCT
 $\mathbf{X}$